faizan4devloper/band-landing-page/README.md

   const [loading, setLoading] = useState(true);
   const [error, setError] = useState(null);

-  // Function to fetch data from the API const fetchData = async () => {
+  // Function to fetch data from the API using axios const fetchData = async () => {
     try {
-      const response = await fetch('https://dummy', {
+      const response = await axios.post('https://dummy', {
-        method: 'POST',
-        headers: {
-          'Content-Type': 'application/json',
-        },
-        body: JSON.stringify({
         question: 'what are the averages?',
-        }),
       });

-      if (!response.ok) {
-        throw new Error('Network response was not ok');
-      }

-      const data = await response.json();
-      setContentData(data);  // Assuming the API returns the array of questions and answers setLoading(false);
+      setContentData(response.data); // Assuming the API returns the array of questions and answers setLoading(false);
     } catch (error) {
       setError(error.message);